PeaceDate/module-federation-examples/cypress/README.md

 For example, we have two or more elements on the page with similar names, tags and classes.
 But you need to get only one of them 😢

-There is you can use data-e2e attribute.
-It will help you to get the needed element.
-You need simply add `data-e2e` attribute to sample html or etc.
+In this case, use data-e2e attribute.
+It will help to get the needed element.
+To do this, add `data-e2e` attribute to sample html or etc.

 ```html
 <div class="form-group">